-In the Olde Days, cameras had no shutters.
+In the Olden Days, cameras had no shutters.
 The photographer removed the lens cap, counted out the seconds, and replaced the lens cap.
 That's how you do it with a Photonbox pinhole camera.
-With exposure times of anywhere from 5 seconds to more than three minutes, any slight error in timing will have a negligible effect on exposure.
+With exposure times of anywhere from 5 seconds to several minutes, any slight error in timing will have a negligible effect on exposure.